 While remote learning is in place, grade entry will occur on synergy (i.e. student and parent vue).
+Advanced Placement courses earn a weighted GPA modifier to reflect the additional work expected from students, with an 'A' equalling a 5.0 on a 4.0 scale.

 The course grade is divided into the following categories: